ambparth/imqua_assess/README.md

 This metric on the other hand is inspired by the human perception of image assessment.
 Lower the score, higher is the quality.

 ## CODE LAYOUT

+Firstly, before running the code, it is to be made sure that the python libraries are in place.
+Run the following code for it.
+>pip install -r requirements.txt

 Run this code for analysing the FR-IQA metrics on the frames.
 The metrics are also saved as text files for a future analysis.
 >python fr_iqa.py